tom9zbx/GIFtoolsCookbook/content/recipes/imageToInversion.rst

 3. :ref:`Create <createModelBuilder>` or open modelBuilder module (click on modelBuilder item and use the menu **Model Builder** |rarr| **Show Builder**).

 4. Within the modelbuilder module use the menu below.
-Create model (geology or physical property) using the dialog.
+Create a geology model using the dialog found through the menu:

    **Create** |rarr| **Model** |rarr| **From map image**